La Possession: History

+The new coastal highway to Saint-Denis was built between 1956 and 1963.

+The Hôtel de Ville was completed in 1967 and enlarged in 1975.

 Demographics

 Geography

 Most of the caldera of Mafate belongs to the commune.
 Hiking trails connect Dos d'Âne via the river valley of Rivière des Galets to Grand Place and other îlets.
 Other trails connect La Possession to Saint-Denis, via La Grande Chaloupe.

 At La Grande Chaloupe the partly restored lazaretto and the former train station can be visited.
 They have exhibitions about the history of the Réunion railroad, the lazaretto and indentured servitude in Réunion.